 Tennis Betting Tips: Rogers Cup

 The US Hard Court swing gets underway in earnest as both the ATP and WTA Tours roll into Toronto and Montreal.
-It’s time to prepare yourself for what promises to be a fascinating week in the Canadian tennis world with these top tennis betting tips and strategies.
+It’s time to prepare yourself for what promises to be a fascinating week in the Canadian tennis world with these top tennis betting tips, predictions and strategies.

 The event is both an ATP Masters 1000 and WTA Premier 5 Event.
 As such, it is one of the flagship events on the world tennis calendar for both male and female players.
 It is played over one week – like most premier events on the tours.
 This means fans can expect to see some of the world’s best players in action throughout those thrilling seven days.